 Options Settings Comments Туре Vectors Dots Vectors fills up the space between adjacent sample points in the display; Dots only displays the sample points.
 Persist OFF 0.2S-8S selectable Infinite Sets the time length to display each displayed sample point.
 Format YT XY YT format shows the vertical voltage in relation to time (horizontal scale); XY format displays a dot between CH1 and CH2 each time when a sample is acquired, where the voltage or current of CH1 determines the X coordinate of the dot (horizontal) and the voltage or current of CH2 determines the Y coordinate (vertical).
 For detailed information, refer to descriptions on XY format in the following text.
-Contrast 0-15 16 ranks adjustable, with a progress bar to display.
+Contrast 0-15 16 ranks adjustable, with a progress bar to display; Press F5 to select this option.
+Turn the multi-functional knob to adjust.
 Next Page Grid Dotted line Real line OFF Off only displays the horizontal and vertical coordinates at the center graticule on the screen.
 Grid Intensity 0-15 16 ranks adjustable, with a progress bar to display.